weakish/gister/README.md

 Note: you must provide gist description, otherwise `gister` will fail.

 Hint: `gister` will pass all arguments to gist as `gist -c -o -d description ...`, so you can use other options that gist understands, e.g. `gister descrption -P` will work.

+If you've edited your gists at `gist.github.com` or local machine, without pull/push changesets, you can sync all your gists via `gister sync`.

 ### search